East Span Lighting

 The East Span lighting system includes more than 48,000 individual LEDs.
 Using a large number of individual LEDs, with individual optic control, allows for greater control over the direction of the light, creating the ability to place more light where it is needed and remove light from where it is not.
 The design of the light fixtures gives more control over the direction of each bulb and the overall light that is produced, which means that light pollution is reduced almost completely.
 Lighting on the westbound deck will not spill over to the eastbound deck and vice versa.
 This creates a much safer driving experience for motorists.
 Each fixture is adjustable and will be set into a position that faces away from oncoming traffic and focuses light directly onto the roadway.
 This makes for a better lit road and protects oncoming motorists from glare, which increases safety.

-LED lights only need to be changed every 10-15 years, a vast improvement over the fixtures on the original East Span, which are changed about every two years.
+LED lights only need to be changed every 10-15 years, a vast improvement over the fixtures on the original East Span, which had to be changed about every two years.
 A longer life span means more money saved by not having to buy as many bulbs or to spend funds on lane closures and maintenance staff.

 Not only do the LEDs save money, they also save energy and do not use mercury.

-The lighting system will be as visual as it is functional.
+The lighting system is as aesthetically pleasing as it is functional.
 The poles and fixtures were designed by collaborative teams including Caltrans engineers and architects to create poles that reflect the look of the Self-Anchored Suspension Span’s single tower, with faceted corners on each pentagonal standard and a wide base that tapers as it rises.
-This will connect the various spans of the bridge with a look of balance and uniformity.
+This connects the various spans of the bridge with a look of balance and uniformity.